 From the first female student in 1919 to an active policy of equality today, how have things changed for women at Sciences Po?
-In honour of International Women's Day, discover the 5 key dates of women’s history at Sciences Po.
+Discover the 5 key dates of women’s history at Sciences Po.

 1919: The First Female Students